Office Assistant

 - Even if your office assistant resume has “non-applicable” work experience, that doesn’t mean you won’t get an office assistant position.
 Although serving at a restaurant is quite a bit different than that of an office assistant, there are plenty of transferrable skills you can use to your advantage.

-- When including work experience outside your desired field, highlight strengths and characteristics that make you a good employee, such as teamwork, management abilities, and customer service skills.
+- When including work experience outside your desired field, highlight strengths and characteristics that make you a good employee, such as teamwork, management abilities, and customer service skills—all of which you can dive into further in your office assistant cover letter.

 - If you have over 10 years of experience as an office assistant, you can include a resume summary to highlight your strengths immediately.